Best practice to reduce drawbacks of biometrics

 Although it is the most accurate evidence of someone's identity, the implementation of biometrics has raised concerns.

-These have ranged from the technology allowing false positives and false negatives, where access is given (or denied) on the basis of an incorrect match; spoofing, where systems can be fooled by false representations of an individual's biometric data; through to data and privacy, where biometric data is not being collected responsibly or kept securely.
+These have ranged from the technology allowing false positives and false negatives, where access is given (or denied) based on an incorrect match; spoofing, where systems can be fooled by false representations of an individual's biometric data; through to data and privacy, where biometric information is not being collected responsibly or kept securely.

-While these concerns are being addressed, there are currently no biometric-specific laws in existence to ensure that biometric technology will be developed and deployed in an ethical, consistent and responsible manner as we advance.
+While these concerns are being addressed, there are currently no biometric-specific laws to ensure that biometric technology will be developed and deployed in an ethical, consistent, and responsible manner as we advance.

-A report from the Secure Identity Alliance (SIA), 'Building inclusive futures and protecting civil liberties', says that although the introduction of GDPR in Europe sets a useful benchmark, it has not been globally adopted and does not eliminate the need for governments or private enterprise to address individual rights and freedoms when planning biometric-led projects.
+A report from the Secure Identity Alliance (SIA), 'Building inclusive futures and protecting civil liberties,' says that although the introduction of GDPR in Europe sets a useful benchmark, it has not been globally adopted and does not eliminate the need for governments or private enterprise to address individual rights and freedoms when planning biometric-led projects.

-The SIA has therefore developed a set of best practice guidelines to help policymakers' make informed decisions about implementing biometric-led projects.
+Therefore, the SIA has developed a set of best practice guidelines to help policymakers make informed decisions about implementing biometric-led projects.

-One of the principles, 'Recognizing dignity of individuals and families', supports the "dignity and human rights of individuals and families", provided that it does not conflict with the legitimate and lawful aims of the criminal justice system to protect the public.
+One of the principles, 'Recognizing the dignity of individuals and families', supports the "dignity and human rights of individuals and families," provided that it does not conflict with the criminal justice system's legitimate and lawful aims to protect the public.

-With the Financial Times reporting that Brussels plans to legislate on facial recognition technology as part of an EU drive to create ethically based laws governing AI, the pressure is on for governments, regulatory bodies and private organizations alike to give the general public the assurances they need about the deployment of biometric technology in everyday life.
+With the Financial Times reporting that Brussels plans to legislate on facial recognition technology as part of an EU drive to create ethically based laws governing AI, the pressure is on for governments, regulatory bodies, and private organizations alike to give the general public the assurances they need about the deployment of biometric technology in everyday life.

-Related content: How biometrics could improve your holiday
+- How biometrics could improve your holiday